sarthug-life/Reversi/README.md

 # Reversi
-The classic game of Reversi, with both single and double player modes and multiple difficulty levels
+The classic board game, with both single and double player modes and multiple difficulty levels